dbca-wa/biosys/README.md

 It is recommended that the system is run in a Python virtual environment to allow the dependent libraries to be installed without possible collisions with other versions of the same libraries.

-### Using Docker to run the app
+### Using Docker to take the app for a test-drive

+**Note**: this Docker configuration is not production-ready.
+It is a super-quick way to get hands on with Biosys though.

 Using [Docker](http://docker.com/) can help you get up and running quicker.
-To use this method, you'll need both Docker and [docker-compose](https://docs.docker.com/compose/) installed.
+To use this method, you'll need both [Docker](https://docs.docker.com/install/) and [docker-compose](https://docs.docker.com/compose/) installed.

 First, we need to build the Docker image of the biosys app:
 ```bash